Skip to content

 • low power CW lasers.

-High power CW fiber lasers are inherently brighter than other laser systems due to the high power output.
+High-power CW fiber lasers are inherently brighter than other laser systems due to the high power output.
 Another important benefit of these lasers is their versatility.
-Beam switchers, couples and sharers are readily available for high-powered fiber lasers and can be used for customization.
+Beam switchers, couples, and sharers are readily available for high-powered fiber lasers and can be used for customization.

-High power CW fiber lasers are most frequently used in optical sensing, optical tweezing, atomic trapping and cooling, spectroscopy, efficient second-harmonic generation and more.
+High-power CW fiber lasers are most frequently used in optical sensing, optical tweezing, atomic trapping and cooling, spectroscopy, efficient second-harmonic generation, and more.

 The design of high-power fiber lasers often involves challenges.
-Their prime limitation is a thermal degradation of fiber coatings.
+Their prime limitation is the thermal degradation of fiber coatings.
 The thermal effects make it more difficult to achieve high efficiency at high power output.

 Other effects that become relevant during the use of high-powered fiber lasers include: 1) Raman scattering; 2) four-wave mixing; 3) Brillouin scattering; 4) conversion of pump power into heat that may potentially lead to laser crystal fracture.